RockefellerArchiveCenter/rac_aspace/README.md

 ### Data Helpers

-Target, extract, and modify structured data from ArchiveSpace to enable users to export, update, add, and delete data.
+Target, extract, and modify structured data from ArchiveSpace to allow users to export, update, add, and delete data.
+Data helpers leverage the abstraction layer of ArchivesSnake to get and post changes back to a JSONModel object(s) either in bulk, or by specifying a unique identifier.
 Data helpers enable cleanup tasks, changes to conform to new organizational policies and procedures, and to validate against existing archival and institutional standards.
 Data helper functionality includes:

 - Retreive and modify notes attached to archival objects or resources
 - Retreive and modify location data